This website uses cookies to ensure you get the best experience

 Example of a financial model calculation for a VR club with a single 10x10 meter arena

 As I mentioned, the club’s maximum occupancy occurs during peak hours—on Fridays, Saturdays, and Sundays.
 During these periods, demand is high, and most tickets are usually purchased in advance.
-However, at other times, occupancy can be as low as 10−15% of the maximum, which reduces overall profitability.
+However, at other times, occupancy can drop to as low as 10−15% of capacity, which reduces overall profitability.

 We faced this issue ourselves and, a year after launching the first club, decided to expand by adding a second gaming zone.
 This allowed us to double revenue during peak hours.
-To increase efficiency, we also optimized the format: we reduced the area of the arenas from 150 to 100 square meters and shortened session durations from 45 to 30 minutes.
-This made it possible to hold more sessions in the same time frame, significantly improving the space utilization rate.
+To further improve efficiency, we optimized the format by reducing the arena size from 150 to 100 square meters and shortening session durations from 45 to 30 minutes.
+This made it possible to hold more sessions in the same timeframe, significantly improving the space utilization rate.

 A year later, we added a 5×5 meter gaming area to the location.
 Small arenas help serve a larger number of customers in a shorter time, operating in parallel with the 100-square-meter areas.
-For example, during birthdays or corporate events, when it’s important to accommodate as many participants as possible within the allotted time.
-Popular VR games from Steam, Meta, and other libraries can and should be installed on smaller areas, expanding the game selection.
+They are especially useful for events like birthdays or corporate gatherings, where accommodating as many participants as possible within the available time is crucial.
+Additionally, popular VR games from platforms like Steam, Meta, and other libraries can—and should—be installed in smaller arenas, broadening the range of experiences available to customers.

 A lounge area for events is an essential part of a modern VR club.
 This space is perfect for hosting birthdays, corporate events, and other important occasions, providing everything needed for a comfortable experience.
-Thanks to a combination of diverse gaming and relaxation areas, such a location becomes a full-fledged VR park.
+By combining diverse gaming options with dedicated relaxation areas, such a setup transforms the venue into a full-fledged VR park.

-We ourselves went through this stage.
+We went through this stage ourselves.
 As with any young business, the need for scaling arises as growth occurs.
 The next step was to increase the club’s capacity to serve as many people as possible in a given time.
-This is why the VR park format became our next project.
+This is what led us to develop the VR park format as our next project.

 What is the difference between a VR club and a VR park?